dcabrera101/Standoff-FPGA-Game/README.md

      * d &#8594; Duck
      * \- &#8594; Idle (make an invalid decision)
 7. Continue making moves using the keyboard each round and monitoring the bullet count, life count, and moves.
-8. When either the player or computer reaches zero lives, a sound will indicate that someone has won the game.
+8. When either the player or computer reaches zero lives, a sound (w/ headphone jack) will indicate that someone has won the game.

 <a name="code_structure"></a>